 *Information sourced from https://makeitwood.org/benefits/carbon-harvest

-Niagara uses timber exclusively produced in New Zealand's radiata pine plantation forests and was among the first sawmills in New Zealand to be certified as a supplier of FSC® (Forest Stewardship Council®) timber products.
+Niagara exclusively produces timber from New Zealand’s radiata pine plantation forests and was among the first sawmills in New Zealand to be certified as a supplier of FSC® (Forest Stewardship Council®) timber products.
 The timber from these forests meets the standards set by FSC for environmentally responsible, socially beneficial, and economically viable forest management.

 This means Niagara supplies a product that carries the internationally prized FSC® certification.